-- The bulk of today's applied cryptography works with two magic boxes - Block Ciphers - Hash Functions - Block Ciphers: Best modeled as (strong) Pseudorandom Permutations, with inversion trapdoors - Often more than needed (e.g. SKE needs only PRF) - Hash Functions: - Some times modelled as Random Oracles! - Use at your own risk!
-No guarantees in the standard model. - Today: understanding security requirements on hash functions
+- The bulk of today's applied cryptography works with two magic boxes - Block Ciphers - Hash Functions - Block Ciphers: Best modeled as (strong) Pseudorandom Permutations, with inversion trapdoors - Often more than needed (e.g. SKE needs only PRF) - Hash Functions: - Some times modeled as Random Oracles! - Schemes relying on this can often be broken - Today: understanding security requirements on hash functions